albarron/albarron.github.io/content/authors/arianna-muti/_index.md

 highlight_name: true

 # Role/position/tagline
-role: PhD student
+role:  Alumni (PhD student)

 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
-- PhD Students
+- Alumni

 # Organizations/Affiliations to display in Biography blox
 organizations: